-- develop online sites for research collaboration and dissemination
+- develop online data repositories for collaboration and dissemination

 - use visualization techniques as a strategy for teaching cultural analysis and ethnographic methods

 The VizE Lab has initiated the first of a series of research projects to be based in Philadelphia, in collaboration with a number of faculty, graduate students and undergraduates.
 The Visualizing Philadelphia project combines a range of data sources, from giant longitudinal datasets of physiological records, to environmental and socio-economic data, and eventually person-centered ethnographic film and interviews.
 In the pilot project, we are exploring new possibilities for visualizing these data sets, and moreover, to use visualization to reveal the relationships between and give new insights into the dynamics between social conditions and physiology.

 Contact Jeffrey Himpele with your interest in our services, resources and research collaborations.

 Email us to add your name to the VizE Lab mailing list.